JeremySBrown/EFCore/README.md

 ```
 No parameterless constructor was found on 'ChoreAppDbContext'.
 Either add a parameterless constructor to 'ChoreAppDbContext' or add an implementation of 'IDbContextFactory<ChoreAppDbContext>' in the same assembly as 'ChoreAppDbContext'.
 ```
-This usually means the tooling is not configured properly most likely due to a typo in project.json or the version of the tooling does not work with the version of EF Core you are targeting.
-The second error can also be due the DbContext not being added to the service container in StartUp.cs.
+This usually means the tooling is not configured properly and most likely due to a typo in `project.json` or the version of the tooling does not work with the version of EF Core you are targeting.
+The second error can also be due to the DbContext not being added to the service container in `StartUp.cs`.

 Once you have a successful execution a new Migrations folder is added to the project.
 Each time you use the `migrations add` command new code is generated that instructions EF on how to apply the changes to your target database and also how to remove the changes should you want to rollback the change.
 In addition to migration code a snap-shot of the current database schema is generated.

+This is handled by the database provider type you are using so your output would be different if not targeting SQL Server.

 To apply the migration to the database use the following:
 ```
 dotnet ef database update
 ```
 You can now open the SQL Server Object Explorer to see the new database.

 ### Back to the Data Model
-With our database created you should have schema like.
+With our database created you should have a schema like.

 ![User Table - With Required Name](./content/user-table-name-required.png)